1990 Japanese Grand Prix: Reaction

 Prost and Senna discussed the event afterwards, with Senna claiming it was not how he wanted it but how it had to be.
 Prost was infuriated by this, and described the move as "disgusting" and Senna as "a man without value".
 He later said that he almost retired from the sport instantly after the incident.

 After winning his third and final World Championship in 1991, Senna admitted that his move was deliberate, and that it was a payback for 1989.
 The pair went on to win one more championship each (Senna in 1991 and Prost in 1993) and eventually reconciled their differences on the podium in their final race together at the 1993 Australian Grand Prix.

-In a discussion with his fellow Grand Prix commentator Murray Walker at the BBC in 1991, 1976 World Champion James Hunt said:
+In a discussion with his fellow Grand Prix commentator Murray Walker at the BBC in 1991, 1976 World Champion James Hunt defended Senna, stating that Senna had been improprerly blamed for not only last year's collision, but also this collision, and that Prost was at fault for not letting Senna have any room in both incidents:

 "Oh no, I think he Senna took an awful lot of vilification from Balestre over a period of a couple of years.
 He feels with great justification in my opinion that Balestre single handedly robbed him of the world championship which Senna is the be all and end or and when he finally won this year with Balestre out of the way, he snapped at a moment of adrenaline and I think to my opinion that humanised him.
 No he didn't, he did not.
 He neither said that he pushed Prost off, nor did he push him off and that is what a lot of the idiot press picked up, they all said that.
 He said that he had decided before the race that he would not gonna give way right, in fact he never stuck to that if you look at the replay, he did give way on the kerb on the inside trying to avoid Prost who was driving into him right and once more the year before Prost drove into him without any doubt at all at the hairpin in Japan.
 Absolute if you look at the replays of both Prost turned into the corner on both occasions way before the turning in point right and the other thing is in the second incident at the first corner right, it was a testimony that Prost previously excellent brain had collapsed totally right because the only person that did not need to be pushed off without a doubt that race was Prost and he pushed himself off.
 The evidence is there to see, this one is not a question of views, this one is a question of looking at the evidence."